-Fines and penalties for non-compliance with ERISA requirements are now \$250 per day with a maximum penalty of \$150,000.
+Fines and penalties for non-compliance with ERISA requirements are generally \$250 per day with a maximum penalty of \$150,000 depending on the type of non-compliance.

 QUALIFIED RETIREMENT PLAN OFFSET

 Previously, employees with a defaulted plan loan who were no longer with their qualified plan's company, or had a terminated plan, had 60 days to roll over the loan plus withholding taxes before penalties and interest accrued.
 Now, they have until the tax filing deadline (plus extensions) of the following year to make a rollover